Get insider access

 Dell Alienware AW2521H

 The Dell Alienware AW2521H and the Dell Alienware AW2524H are similar gaming monitors with native G-SYNC support.
 The main difference is that the AW2524H has a higher 500Hz refresh rate than the 360Hz on the AW2521H, and it's also compatible with FreeSync VRR, but their gaming performance is similar otherwise.
-Other than that, the AW2524H displays a wider range of colors in HDR, and it has a local dimming feature, which the AW2521H doesn't have, but it performs terribly.
+Other than that, the AW2524H displays a wider range of colors in HDR and has a local dimming feature, which the AW2521H doesn't have, but it performs terribly.

 ASUS ROG Swift 360Hz PG27AQN

-The ASUS ROG Swift 360Hz PG27AQN and Dell Alienware AW2524H are both high-end G-SYNC gaming monitors with a few differences.
+The ASUS ROG Swift 360Hz PG27AQN and the Dell Alienware AW2524H are both high-end G-SYNC gaming monitors with a few differences.
 The Dell has a higher 500Hz refresh rate, while the ASUS delivers sharper details thanks to its 1440p resolution.
 The overall motion handling is better on the ASUS.

 ASUS ROG Swift PG279QM

 The ASUS ROG Swift PG279QM and the Dell Alienware AW2524H are both G-SYNC gaming monitors, and choosing one over the other depends on the type of games you play.
 The ASUS delivers sharper detail thanks to its 1440p resolution, while the Dell is better for gaming at a high frame rate due to its 500Hz refresh rate.
-The Dell has better motion handling with high-frame-rate signals, but the ASUS is better with low-frame-rate signals.

 + Show more